-The AD7453 is a 12-bit, low power, single supply, successive approximation analog-to-digital converter (ADC) with a pseudo differential analog input.
-It operates with a single 2.7 V to 5.25 V power supply and is capable of throughput rates up to 555 kSPS when supplied with a 10 MHz SCLK.
-It requires an external reference to be applied to the V{REF} pin.
+The AD7441/AD7451 are 10-bit and 12-bit, fast, low power, single supply, successive approximation analog-to-digital converters (ADC) with a pseudo differential analog input.
+They operate with a single 2.7 V to 5.25 V power supply and are capable of throughput rates up to 1 MSPS when supplied with an 18 MHz SCLK.
+They require an external reference to be applied to the $V{\rm REF}$ pin.

-The AD7453 has an on-chip differential track-and-hold amplifier, a successive approximation (SAR) ADC, and a serial interface, housed in an 8-lead SOT-23 package.
+The AD7441/AD7451 have an on-chip differential track-and-hold amplifier, a successive approximation (SAR) ADC, and a serial interface, housed in either an 8-lead SOT-23 or MSOP package.
 The serial clock input accesses data from the part and provides the clock source for the successive approximation ADC.
-The AD7453 features a power-down option for reduced power consumption between conversions.
+The AD7441/AD7451 feature a power-down option for reduced power consumption between conversions.
 The power-down feature is implemented across the standard serial interface, as described in the Modes of Operation section.